que-es-fichero-package-json-npm

 • test displays a message indicating that no tests are available.

-These scripts can be used to perform tasks such as process automation, compilation, running tests, cleaning directories (among many other examples).
+These scripts can be used to perform tasks such as process automation, compilation, test execution, directory cleaning (among many other examples).

 Dependencies and DevDependencies

 The dependencies and devDependencies keys list the project’s dependencies.
-The difference between the two is that
+The difference between them is that

-• dependencies are necessary for the program to function correctly in production.
+• dependencies are necessary for the program to work correctly in production

 • devDependencies are only required during development.

-Separating these dependencies is important to allow using tools only in the development phase, while avoiding the inclusion of unnecessary packages in the distribution of the final application (the “real” one).
+Separating these dependencies is important to allow using tools only in the development phase, but avoiding unnecessary packages being included in the final application distribution (the “real” one).

-For example, imagine that you are using a library that helps you during development by highlighting syntax errors.
-You do not want that library to be part of the final product.
+For example, imagine you are using a library that helps you during development by highlighting syntax errors.
+You don’t want that library to be part of the final product.
 In that case, you would add it to devDependencies.

 Package-lock

-The package-lock.json file is a file that is automatically generated by NPM* during operations that modify the node_modules tree or the package.json file.
+The package-lock.json file is a file that is automatically generated by NPM* in operations where it modifies the node_modules tree or the package.json file.

-Its main function is to describe the exact dependency tree that was generated during an installation, allowing future installations to generate identical trees, regardless of intermediate updates to the dependencies.
+Its main function is to describe the exact dependency tree that was generated during an installation, allowing future installations to generate identical trees, regardless of intermediate dependency updates.

-We should not manually touch the Package-lock file, it is an internal file used by NPM.
+We should not manually edit the Package-lock file, it is an internal file used by NPM.
 Just get used to ignoring it 😉